 As required by the code of Virginia, Sections 15.1-160 and 15.1-602, the County Executive must submit to the Board of County Supervisors a proposed fiscal plan on or before April 1 of each year for the fiscal year beginning July 1.
-After an extensive budget review and deliberation process and two public hearings to receive citizen input, the Board of County Supervisors makes its decisions on the Adopted Fiscal Plan.
+After an extensive budget review and deliberation process and a public hearing to receive citizen input, the Board of County Supervisors makes its decisions on the Adopted Fiscal Plan.
 The fiscal plan must be adopted on or before May 1 of each year per the code of Virginia Section 22.1-93.
-A calendar of events for budget development activities for Fiscal Year 07 (July 1, 2006 - June 30, 2007) is included on the following page to describe the budget development process in greater detail.
+A calendar of events for budget development activities for Fiscal Year 08 (July 1, 2007 - June 30, 2008) is included on the following page to describe the budget development process in greater detail.